 Situations We Handle Most in Lahaul-Spiti

 Over the years of handling Section 133(6) Notice matters for Lahaul-Spiti taxpayers, the following scenarios come up time and again.
-Recognising your situation in this list can help you understand both the urgency and the likely line of departmental inquiry:
+Recognising your situation helps understand both the urgency and the likely line of departmental inquiry:

 Our Section 133(6) Notice Process

-Engaging us for Section 133(6) Notice in Lahaul-Spiti follows the structured process outlined below.
-Each step has its own deliverable and timeline, and we keep you informed at every transition.
+Engaging us for Section 133(6) Notice in Lahaul-Spiti follows the structured process below.
+Each step has its own deliverable and timeline.
 Total typical duration: 15–30 days:

 What You'll Need